 Championed by friends and family of Shirley Case, to create a lasting legacy in honour of her admirable efforts to change the lives of many in a positive way.
 Shirley's work included but was not limited to working with youth, people with disabilities and environmental issues.
 Her work in designing education services for children with disabilities recognized a group often forgotten about by relief work.

 Shirley dedicated herself to the building of communities and empowerment through education, but her tragic passing took her too soon, and has affected a wide community of family, friends, colleagues, RRU staff, and alumni.
 Through this memorial fund, Shirley’s spirit and many achievements and accomplishments will be recognized and remembered.

 Sustainability Action For the Environment (SAFE) Fund

 The SAFE Fund was established to promote environmental education and action at Royal Roads University, build a culture of sustainability and encourage creativity.
 The fund supports sustainability initiatives and projects led by staff, students, alumni and faculty - on and off campus.
 Funded projects have included a sea turtle activity book for elementary students in Hawaii, a worm composting education system at the YMCA Academy in Toronto and nest boxes for Western Screech Owls in the Kootenays.

-The Bob Skene Fund for Learning and Teaching Innovation
+The Buttedahl and Skene Learning and Teaching Award

-The Bob Skene Fund for Learning and Teaching Innovation supports initiatives that enhance professional growth of the faculty as a whole, enhance teaching at RRU, and serve a strategic functions highlighting faculty members' contributions to the university's success.
+The Buttedahl and Skene Learning and Teaching Award supports initiatives that enhance professional growth of the faculty as a whole, enhance teaching at Royal Roads University, and serve a strategic function in highlighting faculty members' contributions to the university's success.
 The fund supports faculty members in making direct links between scholarships, teaching effectiveness, research and student learning.

 The Royal Roads Canadian Forces Active Service Award